 In machine learning Validation Technique is used to assess whether the algorithm is doing what we wanted to do by testing it and validating it.

 In machine learning we split a data set into training and testing data to assess our Machine Learning algorithm.
 We generally specify what fraction of data is testing and what is training.
 We want to maximize both sets.
 We want to have as much data points in the training sets to get the best learning results, and want to maximize number of data items in the test set to get the best validation.
 But obviously there’s an inherent trade-off here, which is every data point you take out of the training set into the test is lost for the training set.
 Cross-validation partition the data set into k bins of equal size.
 In k-fold cross validation, you run k separate learning experiments.
 In each of those, CrossValidator pick one of those k subsets as testing set.
 The remaining k minus one bins are put together into the training set, then you train your machine learning algorithm and access the performance on the testing set.
 We average the test results from these k experiments, thus the assessment of the learning algorithm is more accurate.
 And in a way, all data is used for both training & testing.

+In the final project I have used Stratified ShuffleSplit cross-validator.
+It provides train/test indices to split data in train/test sets.
+It uses random permutation to split data (like ShuffleSplit cross validator) and also preserve the percentage of samples for each class (like StratifiedKFold cross validator).
+The random permutation eliminate the training error occurs if the data is ordered by the classes.
+The train_test_split splits the dataset into a single set not in K sets.
+I have used it to get a random test set for validating performance of the model.

 Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]